-I am a head and neck surgeon who has worked at Memorial Sloan Kettering for nearly fifteen years.
-I have particular expertise and interest in the surgical removal of thyroid cancer, nodal metastases from thyroid cancer, and recurrent thyroid cancer.
+I am a surgeon who has worked at Memorial Sloan Kettering for over 15 years to care for people with head and neck cancers.
+I have a particular expertise and interest in the surgical removal of thyroid cancer, nodal metastases from thyroid cancer, and recurrent thyroid cancer.
 I also have a strong interest in treating oral cancer, parotid tumors, melanoma, and parathyroid adenomas.

-One of my main goals is to provide patients with optimal treatment for their cancer while maintaining high standards for their quality of life.
-I believe in providing multidisciplinary care with a team approach.
-I collaborate closely with my Memorial Sloan Kettering colleagues from endocrinology, nuclear medicine, radiation oncology, medical oncology, and plastic surgery to individualize each patient’s treatment and surveillance plan.
+As Chief of MSK’s Head and Neck Service, it is my privilege to lead a team of ten board-certified surgeons who perform all aspects of head and neck oncologic surgery.
+We work together to provide people with optimal treatment for their cancer, while maintaining high standards for their quality of life.
+We collaborate closely with a strong multidisciplinary team of physicians from endocrinology, nuclear medicine, radiation oncology, medical oncology, plastic surgery, and other disciplines to individualize each patient’s treatment and surveillance plan.

-I am the Principal Investigator of an NIH T32 grant supporting the training of Head and Neck surgeons at Memorial Sloan Kettering.
-I also serve as the site director for the Cornell / Columbia Otolaryngology Residency program.
+I am the principal investigator of a grant from the National Institutes of Health, NIH T32, supporting the training of head and neck surgeons at MSK.
+I also serve as the MSK site director for the Otolaryngology Residency Training Program at NewYork-Presbyterian Hospital – Columbia and Weill Cornell campuses.

-I have a research interest in exploring the molecular and cellular mechanisms of perineural invasion by cancer.
-I am the Principal Investigator of a laboratory funded by an R01 grant from the National Cancer Institute, and have been previously supported by awards from the American College of Surgeons, the American Society of Clinical Oncology, the American Head and Neck Society, and the Flight Attendant Medical Research Institute.
-We are working to identify novel molecular targets that may be treated to improve outcomes for our patients.
+My research interests include elucidating the molecular and cellular mechanisms of perineural invasion by cancer.
+I am the principal investigator of a laboratory funded by an R01 grant from the National Cancer Institute.
+Our group is working to identify novel molecular targets that may be treated to improve outcomes for our patients.

 - Clinical Expertise: Thyroid Cancer Surgery; Oral Cavity Cancer; Salivary Tumors; Neck Tumors; Melanoma; Parathyroid Tumors; Laryngeal and Pharyngeal Cancers; Sinus and Skull Base Tumors; Vocal Cord Medialization